katnastou/s800-revision-docs/index.md

 ## Topics for discussion

-* Add classes for Complex, Family, Group, Class?
-Added
 * Cytokines as a group of entities are not annotated.
-Should we change that rule?
-No
 * How should we treat pathways?
 E.g. TOR pathway?
 Originally I didn’t annotate those, but later it made more sense to annotate TOR as a group, as one can view that as negative example.
 Not really sure which approach is best.
-* I have added histone acetylation/deacetylation as interactions, not sure if we want those
-* Amino acids are not annotated as chemicals unless they are not part of the polypeptide chain
+* Amino acids are not annotated as chemicals unless they are not part of the polypeptide chain.
-* Should we annotate ubiquitin and E1, E2, E3 ligases?
-Also when the mention is E3 ubiquitin ligase, should it be annotated as one mention or E3 ligase as one and ubiquitin as another?
-* Do we annotate complex formation for proteins across species?
-E.g. viral-host interactions.
-I am not sure if that is consistent across the corpus, but I generally tried to annotate cross-species relationships when they were viral-host interactions.
-Yes we do annotate those
+* ATP, GTP, GDP, ADP are not annotated as chemicals
+* E1, E2, E3 ubiquitin ligases are annotated as __Protein family or group__.
+When _E3 ubiquitin ligase_ is written in text then annotate the whole entity, same for _E3 ligase_ and finally annotate _E3_ as standalone.
+Same for E1 and E2.
+And same for _SUMO E3 ligase_ etc.
+* Complex formation for proteins across species are annotated in the corpus E.g. viral-host interactions.
 * How do we annotate interactions between proteins when one or both partners carry mutations that alter their physicochemical behavior?
 * when will we tag “regulation of proteolysis” and when “catalysis of ubiquitination” if the ubiquitin system is involved?
 * Should we rethink homodimers?
 I have only annotated very few cases with an annotators note.
-Add homodimer annotations when 2 different entities
+Add homodimer annotations when 2 different entities are written in text, e.g. ARP-ARP interaction.
 * How do we annotate A is a substrate of B-mediated phoshorylation?
+Regulation?

 ## Relation type hierarchy (as of 27/02/2020)